Tinkerforge/doc/en/source/Software/Brickd_Install_Linux.rst

 To install Brick Daemon from the console use the following::

+ # Use libudev1 instead of libudev0 in Ubuntu 13.04
  sudo apt-get install libusb-1.0-0 libudev0

  # On ARM (e.g. Raspberry Pi)